mverouden/blogdown-academic/content/post/2023-08-27-rstan-installation/index.md

 ## Installation

 The RStan installation, described here, assumes usage of **R version 4.2.x or above**.
-It uses the latest development version (v2.26.x) of the RStan package, because of incompatibility of the current RStan package on CRAN (v2.21.x) for R versions above v4.2.x, as mentioned on [The Stan Blog: Stan & R 4.2 on Windows](https://blog.mc-stan.org/2022/04/26/stan-r-4-2-on-windows/).
+It uses the latest development version (v2.32.x) of the RStan package.<!--, because of incompatibility of the current RStan package on CRAN (v2.21.x) for R versions above v4.2.x, as mentioned on [The Stan Blog: Stan & R 4.2 on Windows](https://blog.mc-stan.org/2022/04/26/stan-r-4-2-on-windows/).-->

 To install RStan: